CasperLabs/casper-kube/README.md

 ### Chaos

-Nodes are launched on Kubernetes workers running on AWS Spot Instances (providing ~90% cost savings).
+Nodes are launched on Kubernetes workers running on AWS Spot Instances (leveraging ~90% cost savings).

 In the event a Spot Termination occurs (workers will typically stay up for weeks at a time) the terminated `casper-node` Pod will be rescheduled on another worker node.